Paying your bill

 For a full explanation of fees, please review the Description of Fees: https://bursar.uconn.edu/description-of-fees/

-The health insurance can be waived up until September 15th.
+The health insurance waiver must be completed every year by September 15th.
+The waiver only covers one academic year at a time.
 To waive insurance, navigate to your student center and follow the directions below.

 Please note that you MUST log into StudentAdmin under your student account at https://studentadmin.uconn.edu/ before you can complete these instructions.